flare-foundation/flare-stake-tool/README.md

 # P-chain staking scripts

-The repo contains a cli for adding (staking) FTSO validators on Flare and Coston2 networks.
+The repo contains a cli app for adding (staking) FTSO validators on Flare and Coston2 networks.
 FTSO validators are data providers for Flare Time Series Oracles (FTSO) on respective networks.
 By submitting price signals and competing for the reward they earn a certain weight, which allows them to add their validator node for a limited time with exactly the earned weight.
 Adding a validator node is equivalent to opening a staking session for the prescribed duration with a staking amount equal to the prescribed weight, earned by the data providing activity.
 The amount (weight) is between 1 and 10000 FLR (or C2FLR).
 A validator can get (or calculate) their staking amount on [this](https://github.com/flare-foundation/Calculating-FTSO-Validation-Block-Creation-Power) repository.

 ## Installation
 Installation of the cli app is done by running
 ```bash
 npm install @flarenetwork/flare-stake-tool --global
 ```
-Or, for development purposes, you can first clone the repo by running
+Or, for development purposes, you can first clone the repo with
 ```bash
 git clone https://github.com/flare-foundation/p-chain-staking-code.git
 ```
-and then set up the app by running
+and then set up the app with
 ```bash
 yarn
 yarn build